kexiZeroing/kexiZeroing.github.io/src/blog/debugging-css.md

 - `margin: auto` is a popular way to center an element, and it’s important to mention that auto margins (e.g. `margin-right: auto`) will take up the extra space and apply it to the element's margin.

 - You can’t set a percentage-based height for an element unless the height of its parent is explicitly defined.
 You can use `body { height: 100vh }` to make the `body` element take up the full height of the viewport.
+(In grid layout, elements don’t shrinkwrap around their children.
+Instead, children will automatically grow to fill their grid cell.
+This means that we don’t have to set `height: 100%.`)

 - Elements are grouped into stacking contexts.
 When we give an element a `z-index`, that value is only compared against other elements in the same context. `z-index` values are not global.
 By default, a plain HTML document will have a single stacking context that encompasses all nodes.
 But there are many ways to create stacking contexts, e.g., combining relative or absolute positioning with `z-index`; Setting position to `fixed` or `sticky`; Setting `opacity` to a value less than 1; Adding a `z-index` to a child inside a `display: flex` or `display: grid` container; Using `transform`, `filter`, `perspective`.